 Obje ective: To provide adequate and useable private open space and storage for the needs of residents.
 Acceptable Solutions olutions Performance Criteria A1 P1 A dwelling must have private open space that is not less than: st have private open space that is not A dwelling must be provided with sufficient private open space that includes an area capable of serving (a) n a minimum horizontal dimension of han 4m; or as an extension of the dwelling for outdoor relaxation, dining and entertainment. (b) not less t a minimum horizontal dimension of han 1.5m, if the dwelling is located love ground floor level.
-A2 P2 Each dwelling must be provided with a dedicated and secure storage space of not less than 6m 3 . , Each dwelling must be provided with adequate storage space.
+A2 P2 Each dwelling must be provided with a dedicated and secure storage space of not less than 6m 3 . · Each dwelling must be provided with adequate storage space.

 Obje ective: That each lot: (a) has an area and dimensions appropriate for use and development in the zone; and (b) is provided with appropriate access to a road.
-Acceptable Solutions Performance Criteria formance Criteria A 1 P1 Each lot, or a lot proposed in a plan of subdivision, must: Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions (a) have an area of not less than 45m2 and existing buildings are consistent with the setback required by clause 16.4.2 A1 and A2; suitable for its intended use, having regard to: (a) the relevant requirements for development of buildings on the lot; (b) (b) be required for public use by the Crown, a council or a State authority; (b) existing buildings and the location of intended buildings on the lot; (c) be require ed for the provision of Utilities; or (c) the topography of the site; and (d) e consolidation of a lot with another lot each lot is within the same zone. (d) the pattern of development existing on established properties in the area.
+Acceptable Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, must: Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions (a) existing b area of not less than 45m 2 and buildings are consistent with the required by clause 16.4.2 A1 and A2; suita (a) able for its intended use, having regard to: the relevant requirements for development of buildings on the lot; (b) • ed for public use by the Crown, a r a State authority; (b) existing buildings and the location of intended buildings on the lot; (c) be require ed for the provision of Utilities; or (c) the topography of the site; and (d) e consolidation of a lot with another lot each lot is within the same zone. (d) the pattern of development existing on established properties in the area.